Recycle Our Mason Jars | How to Grow Microgreens & Bean Sprouts in a Jar

 Sprouts are one of the best prebiotic foods you can eat because of the amount of available fiber and nutrients that make it to your gut to feed your microbiome.
 When you provide your gut microbiome with all of these great compounds, nutrients, and fiber the microorganisms thrive.
 They can even create more healthy compounds and antioxidants from the sprouts!

 These healthy compounds can help to keep your whole body thriving by aiding in cancer prevention, reducing inflammation, and lowering blood pressure!

 The easiest, affordable and eco-friendly way to start sprouting seeds and beans is to create your own seed sprouting jar!
 It's REALLY simple and we love upcyling some of our used Cultured Guru Fermented Food jars to make them!

 What You'll Need to Grow Bean Sprouts and Microgreens

-2-3 Clean Empty Cultured Guru Jars
+2-3 Clean Empty Cultured Guru Jars or any mason jar

 Raw dried lentils (any type), mung beans, chickpeas, adzuki beans, broccoli seed, alfalfa seeds and radish seeds.